BenoitAverty/remix-test-build-time-route-modules/README.md

 Currently, if you want similar behaviours at different urls you have two solutions :

  - Extract the common logic in functions and components and wire them in different route modules (that limits what you can extract and it's a little verbose)
- - Have a single route module that match several urls (but you're restricted on what URLs you use, and the logic to infer parameters based on the url can get complicated)
+ - Have a single route module that match several urls (but you're restricted on what URLs you use, and the logic to infer options based on the url can get complicated)

 What I propose gives a third option that I think is better in some cases